BigPolarBear1/factorization_v3/README.md

 precompute and move things out of the main loop (in addition to static typing).. just got to hammer down on that now.
 I know this will work.
 I've bled for this for over 2 years.
 Moment of truth now.
 Nothing left to lose.

 Oh btw, I also noticed that small sieve intervals perform better.
 Its bc we've precomputed everything.
 Regular SIQS doesnt have this luxury.
-I know this work.
+I know this will work.
 I will make the future gay by breaking all the PKI schemes.
 Thats all there is left to do anymore.
 I just cant get over the trauma of what happened.
 Everything is too late now.
 Too late now to change course.
 I will fix this world by breaking PKI schemes.